How To Become A Freelancer: What You Need To Succeed & Make Your Own $$$

 Extra Resources For Potential Freelancers

-Join the Wi-Fi Writer’s Club if you are a freelance writer!
-I wrote a piece for one of the owners, Michelle, a few months back for her site Day Job Optional, and I loved the brand she was creating.
-I love this supportive group of writers, and it’s one of my fave groups to visit daily.
+Join the Freelance Writing Cafe if you are a freelance writer!
+This supportive group of writers is amazing, and it's one of my fave groups to visit daily.

 Here are some amaze freelancers I love to follow: